 - For weeks with one game (including Playoffs), if your game starts at 6:30 (or 7:10), please use 7-on-7 Single Format Rules (see below)

 - Games are to 21 points with a point cap at 23.
 This rule can be captained claused if weather is poor or in windy conditions.

 - Same rules for start times as 7-on-7 format.

 - Each team has 2 timeouts per game.
 There is an optional 5-minute half-time when the first team reaches 11.
 There are no "mirrored-halves".

 - Games are to 21 points with a point cap at 21.

 - Teams are expected to to be ready within 10 minutes of the scheduled start time.
 Default occurs if a team is not ready to play 30 minutes after the start time.

 - Each team has 1 timeout per game.
 Half-time occurs when the first team reaches 11.
 There is no break, but teams switch ends and re-pull.

-- There is no soft-cap.
-Hard-cap goes on 5 minutes before the scheduled end time.
+- Hard-cap goes on 5 minutes before the scheduled end time.
 Teams must be completely off artificial turf fields by the end time.

 - Footblocks are not allowed.
 If a footblock is attempted (successfully or not) by a marker within 3 meters of the thrower, the thrower can call a foul.